Welcome to the Department of Biology

 How do I get started?

 You can choose to participate in a research project at any time during your studies at ISU and we encourage you to start early.
 Generally, faculty start filling spots in their laboratories the same time you are registering for courses.
 You may take research as a class for credit (BSC 290 or BSC 299 for Honors Students).
-Forms are available in the School Office at 210 Julian Hall.
+See Registration Reminders above for more information on registering.
 You may also volunteer for a few hours a week or some professors have paid positions available (see below).

 For Freshman, start thinking in about research in the spring.
 Contact the professor whose lab you are interested in.
 Click here for a list of faculty members and their research interests.
 You may have a professor for a course that you liked or you may hear about someone from another student.
 Ask if the professor has any positions available and ask to visit the laboratory.
 Some professors will have requirements for GPA, courses, etc so it is important to get that information from them.
 If you need help in finding a professor to work with, you can also talk with Dr. Nichols or Megan Larson.